priorelli/deep-kinematic-inference/README.md

 The script *simulation/inference.py* contains a subclass of `Window` in *environment/window.py*, which is in turn a subclass `pyglet.window.Window`.
 The only overriden function is `update`, which defines the instructions to run in a single cycle.
 Specifically, the subclass `Inference` initializes the agent and the objects; during each update, it retrieves proprioceptive and visual observations through functions defined in *environment/window.py*, calls the function `inference_step` of the agent, and finally moves the arm and the objects.

 There are three different classes for the agents, corresponding to the shallow, deep, or jacobian models.
 All of them have a similar function `inference_step`.
+In particular, the function `get_p` returns visual (Cartesian position) and proprioceptive (joint angle) predictions, and an additional extrinsic (Cartesian position and absolute orientation) prediction for the shallow and deep models.
+The function `get_i` returns intrinsic and extrinsic future beliefs depending on the agent's intentions, e.g., reach a Cartesian position or an angle with a specific joint.
+Note that for simplicity desired target joints and positions are directly provided as input to the function, but they could also be inferred through sensory observations.
+Functions `get_e_g` and `get_e_mu` compute sensory and dynamics prediction errors, respectively.
+The function `get_likelihood` backpropagates the sensory errors toward the beliefs, calling the function `grad_ext` to compute the extrinsic gradient, which is also used for learning of limb lengths.
+Note that in the deep model each joint is affected by the likelihoods `lkh_ext` of all the joints it is attached to.
+Note also that the proprioceptive prediction error is not used for assessing performances during inference only.
+Finally, the function `mu_dot` computes the total belief updates, also considering the backward and forward errors `E_mu` of the dynamics functions and, in the shallow and deep models, the repulsive forces computed through `get_rep_force`.

+Limb lengths can be initialized through the function `init_belief`.

 Useful trajectories computed during the simulations are stored through the class `Log` in *environment/log.py*.